Brachial Plexus Hand Surgery Treatment & Management

 Future and Controversies

 Early intervention can be preventive in some patients with obstetrical brachial plexus palsy.
 Prompt evaluation and management revolves around diligent education of both pediatricians and parents.
 The creation of multidisciplinary centers has greatly improved treatment outcomes in patients with brachial plexus palsy.
-A wide array of both primary and secondary procedures has evolved over the past 2 decades to combat the sine que non and deficits of brachial plexus palsy.
+A wide array of primary and secondary procedures has evolved to combat the sine que non and deficits of brachial plexus palsy.

 Previous